Sales on LinkedIn: Social selling strategies to supercharge in 2023By Pan Mehta

 If 220 words aren’t enough to express your value, then include your title and the agency name, but make sure to add .com at the end to make it findable.

 In the profile summary section, weave a compelling story.
 Describe how your passion is to help your clients succeed.
 Inspire trust in you.
 In the experience section, make sure to mention success stories that include measurable business outcomes and statistics.
-For example, if you sold a SaaS system to a client and it resolved their content management problems, describe how the system now allows them to manage content calendars and social-media posts.
+For example, if you sold a SaaS system to a client and it resolved their content management problems, describe how the system now allows them to manage social media accounts and content calendars.

 Once the prospect shortlists your agency, they will verify your credibility and brand and then determine if you are aligned with their strategic goals.